The Gist

 For more than 10 years, my professional life has been devoted to improving finance operations for healthcare providers, with a focus on revenue cycle performance.
 Over those years and across the more than 150 health systems that I’ve had the privilege to work with, I’ve seen the trends or hot topics that become a focus for every group.
 From initiatives born out of regulatory need like adopting the International Classification of Diseases, Tenth Revision or ICD-10; to industry investments in areas like clinical documentation improvement (CDI); to the ongoing effort to re-engineer the patient financial experience to both improve patient satisfaction and capture patient collections.
 There have been clear collective industry movements that shape our ongoing efforts to achieve better margins in order for healthcare providers to better deliver on their mission.

 Today, we are on the precipice of the next industry movement that will fundamentally reshape revenue cycle management at every health system.
-Specifically, our industry is now in the early stages of a profound migration from the resource-intensive, manually-driven revenue cycle organization in place today to lean, nimble, automation-driven departments that provide critical strategic insights for health system leaders.
-This transition hinges upon an idea that is only now coming to fruition thanks to huge advancements in machine learning, where AI can automate broad swaths of the time-intensive work being performed today.
+Specifically, our industry is now in the early stages of a profound migration from the resource-intensive, manually-driven revenue cycle organization in place today to lean, nimble, AI-driven departments that provide critical strategic insights for health system leaders.
+This transition hinges upon an idea that is only now coming to fruition thanks to huge advancements in large language models (LLMs) and generative AI (GenAI), powering technology that can streamline broad swaths of the time-intensive work being performed today.

 Instead of revenue cycle departments being composed of hundreds or thousands of specialists that are tirelessly working to combat third-party payer challenges in order to capture revenue, the revenue cycle of the future will look like a boutique department, composed of strategic leaders and analytical managers that are deploying their select experts alongside virtual teams that perform work automatically.
 Those virtual teams will drive workflow and process from start to finish, supporting existing manual processes: